yufree/xcmsrocker/README.md

 Same software is not the end and detailed workflow would be the key to reproducible research in metabolomics studies.
 Xcmsrocker is a linux based docker image to simply the usage of R based metabolomics software.
 It includes multiple mainstream R packages used in metabolomics study with RStduio as IDE.
 Such image could be easy deployed on single machine or clusters on the go.
 To make the users do the right thing for metabolomics studies, rmwf package is attached in this image to provide detailed workflow template( File - New File - R Markdown - From Template - Select template with {rmwf}) from different research groups and facilitate the users to make metabolomics data analysis and/or comparison on the gaints' shoulder.

+Here is a nice [review](https://rformassspectrometry.github.io/metaRbolomics-book/) on R package for metabolomics.

+[patRoon](https://github.com/rickhelmus/patRoon) is a similar project.

 [![](https://images.microbadger.com/badges/image/yufree/xcmsrocker.svg)](https://microbadger.com/images/yufree/xcmsrocker "Get your own image badge on microbadger.com") [![](https://images.microbadger.com/badges/version/yufree/xcmsrocker.svg)](https://microbadger.com/images/yufree/xcmsrocker "Get your own version badge on microbadger.com")

 ## Usage